Choosing a Preschool and Preparing for Your Child's First IEP

 Placement options

-When considering placement, ask your district program to share information about all options with you.
+When considering placement, ask your school district to share information about all options with you.
 If they decide to only show you one kind of placement, remember that placement cannot be decided before the IEP meeting or without your input.
 You are an equal member of the IEP team, and you can’t discuss placement without knowing about all the options.

 As you’re considering different placement options, remember that the Individuals with Disabilities Education Act (IDEA) requires that your child be educated in the least restrictive environment (LRE).
 This means that every student should have access to the general education curriculum while their academic, social, emotional, and behavioral progress and growth are supported.
 For example, suppose your child can be in a general education classroom with the support of a classroom aide.
 This is what should be provided.
 Your child should only be removed from a general education classroom if supplementary aids and services cannot meet their unique needs in that environment.
 (You can read more about IDEA here and LRE here.)